-Faculty members are placed at an upgraded degree level when the requirements for an additional degree, within the discipline for which they are credentialed to teach, are completed, and an official transcript is on file with the TADA Office.
-When a faculty member completes an additional degree, from an accredited institution, that would qualify for a change in level placement, the base annual salary is increased by the difference between the minimum pay of the original degree level and the minimum pay of the new degree level.
-The level change may be effective in the payroll following receipt of the official transcript by the TADA Office.
+Faculty members are placed at an upgraded degree level when the requirements for an additional degree, within the discipline for which they are credentialed to teach, are completed, and an official transcript is on file with the Human Resources Office.
+When a Faculty member completes an additional degree, from a regionally accredited institution, that would qualify for a change in level placement, the base annual salary is increased by the difference between the minimum pay of the original degree level and the minimum pay of the new degree level.
+The level change may be effective in the payroll following receipt of the official transcript by the Human Resources Office.